dabblewriter/browserbase/README.md

 ## API

-To keep small, BrowserDB doesn't provide too many features on top of IndexedDB, opting to just the API that will make it IndexedDB easier to use (at least, easier to use in the author's opinion).
+To keep small, Browserbase doesn't provide too many features on top of IndexedDB, opting to just the API that will make it IndexedDB easier to use (at least, easier to use in the author's opinion).

 ### Versioning